Public Perception Surveys Frequently Asked Questions

 Are we conducting these surveys in-house?

 No – the force uses a company called Marketing Means Ltd. The force is working with this company following a tender process completed in April 2019.
 We have used them in the past to conduct other surveys for us.

 Who are Marketing Means Ltd?

 Marketing Means Ltd are a recognised market research company.
 They are company Partners of the Market Research Society.
 The company is based in Devon.
 Cheshire Constabulary has visited Marketing Means Ltd to both observe call makers and listen in to a number of interviews to ensure quality of call and care of respondents.

 How often are we conducting our surveys?

 A sample of telephone calls is conducted on an ongoing basis.
-There is no set 'end-date' for this survey at present, however the force aims to gain feedback from approximately 625 people a quarter and 2500 people over the course of a year.
+There is no set 'end-date' for this survey at present, however the force aims to gain feedback from approximately 625 people a quarter (every 3 months) and 2500 people over the course of a year.

 What methodology are we using to conduct surveys?